 2. Success Rate: Measuring Reliability

 A high success rate, measured by the percentage of requests that return a successful response, signals a healthy, reliable API.
-This metric is crucial for understanding how often your API fails to deliver the expected outcome.
+This metric is crucial for understanding how many API failures happened to deliver the expected outcome.
 Monitoring the success rate helps in optimizing API performance and reliability, ensuring that users get a seamless experience.
 Applications in domains such as e-commerce, banking, and healthcare cannot afford frequent downtimes or errors, making the success rate an indispensable metric to track.

 3. Error Rate: Keeping Tabs on Faults